I wear my wedding ring on my right hand.

 Lapel pins – They can be ornamental, collectable, or reveal a group affiliation.
 Lapel pins have been around for half a century, although the recent headlines would make you think they originated from American politicians looking to display their patriotism.
 Their history actually lies with the USSR and China where portraits of communist leaders were worn to display loyalty.
 Nowadays pin designs come in all shapes, colors, and meanings.

 Belt Buckles – In the American West, trophy belt buckles have been around since the 1920s, handed out to rodeo and other contest winners.
 Not practical for normal work wear (although some wear them when dressing up), they became more common in the 1950s as Hollywood influenced their demand and acceptance.
-The rules on wearing a western buckle are this: if it’s a prize buckle, you or a descendant should have won it.
+The rules on wearing a western buckle are this: if it’s a prize buckle, you or an ancestor should have won it.
 Otherwise leave them on the shelf.
 As for western buckles in general–wear them if they fit your personality and meet your needs.

 Bracelets – Decorative, functional, cause-related, and medical alert.
 Men of royalty have worn ornamental bracelets for thousands of years, but more common today are cause-related bracelets such as Livestrong, functional ones such as parachute cord bracelets, or medical alert bracelets with a man’s vitals in case he loses consciousness.